Fujifilm XH1 review

 Regular readers of Cameralabs may remember Fujifilm previously stated sensor-shift stabilisation wouldn’t be possible due to the tight constraints of the X-series’ imaging circle.
 I quizzed the Japanese engineers about this and was told in-camera processing can now correct for any vignetting caused by the sensor protruding slightly outside the imaging circle into an optical region of lower quality.
 This in turn could explain the differences in compensation between lenses – perhaps the system deliberately reigns itself in when the imaging circle on a certain model is tight with little breathing space beyond.
 I can certainly live with vignetting or software correction for it, but am more concerned with softening in the corners.

 More importantly what I did notice was a very welcome absence of shake while composing.
-As noted earlier, this was one of my major bugbears with the XF 16-55mm, especially zoomed to 55mm, where I found I couldn’t hold it sufficiently steady to frame as precisely as I’d like on earlier X bodies.
-But now on the X-H1, the view was satisfyingly steady, allowing me to easily fine-tune and nail the composition.
+In particular, this was one of my major bugbears with the XF 16-55mm and XF 90mm, both superb lenses, but both models that I struggled to handhold as accurately as I wanted for prevision framing.
+But now on the X-H1, the view with both was satisfyingly steady, allowing me to easily fine-tune and nail the composition.
 For me this is a major benefit of stabilisation when it comes to stills photography, as it’s possible to avoid camera shake by simply using a fast enough shutter speed.
 But an unstabilised system can be hard to compose with, especially when you’re attempting to get it right in-camera with no cropping or rotating later.
 Now it’s no longer an issue on the X-H1 and it really does breath a new lease of life into their unstabilised lenses.
 It also makes them much more usable for handheld video, more of which in a moment.

 To test the effectiveness of the built-in stabilisation for stills with the XF 16-55mm f2.8 lens, I set it to 55mm (83mm equivalent) and shot a sequence of inages with progressively slower shutter speeds, first without stabilisation enabled, then with it working in continuous mode; as with all stabilised systems, I allowed it to settle-down for a second or so with a half-press before pressing fully to capture the shot.
-On the day with stabilisation disabled, I required at least 1/100 to capture an image without wobble, but with stabilisation enabled, I achieved perfect results down to 1/20 and fairly good ones down to 0.4 seconds.
+On the day with stabilisation disabled, I required at least 1/100 to capture an image without wobble, but with stabilisation enabled, I achieved perfect results down to 1/10 and a handful of good ones down to 0.4 seconds.
 I’d say I was getting at least three stops of compensation in this particular example, or a little more if you didn’t mind some very minor shake.
-Below are crops taken at the 1/5 exposures.

 The X-H1’s built-in stabilisation also works when filming video, allowing you to handhold footage with non-OIS lenses.
 If you’re keeping the camera mostly still or making very small adjustments, I found it proved quite effective at eliminating the wobbles, but once I started to pan, the system would often mistake deliberate motion for shake and correct it – the effect being a shudder as it caught up with itself and reset; I saw this when panning or walking with the camera.
 Here’s two examples using the XF 16-55mm, one panning, the other walking.